benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 and after a long lapse of years only one.
 For greatness which transcends the limit of the ordinary and common type is produced but rarely.
-But this self-same Marcus Cato, the mention of whom started this discussion,\a I almost think surpasses even our exemplar.
+But this self-same Marcus Cato, the mention of whom started this discussion, I almost think surpasses even our exemplar.
 Again, that which injures must be more powerful than that which is injured;
 but wickedness is not stronger than righteousness; therefore it is impossible for the wise man to be injured.
 Only the bad attempt to